ni/niveristand-custom-device-handbook/docs/Key_Concepts.md

 ### Pages

 *Pages* are VIs that System Explorer displays in the configuration pane subpanel.
-When the operator clicks an item in the configuration tree, its page runs on the host computer and defines the appearance and configuration experience for that item.
+When the user clicks an item in the configuration tree, its page runs on the host computer and defines the appearance and configuration experience for that item.
 There are a few kinds of page:

-* **Main Page** — The page shown when the operator selects the top-level Custom Device item.
+* **Main Page** — The page shown when the user selects the top-level Custom Device item.
 * **Default page** — The built-in section or channel page shown when a developer has not assigned a custom page to an item.
 * **Extra page** — A developer-authored page that overrides an item's default page to customize its front panel and behavior.